BTNeandertha1/BTDiablo/README.md

 - Crafting Buffs
 - Additional QOL with stacked items

-# Patch Notes XIX
+# Patch Notes XX
-- Added and Removed Rare and Magic Affixes
+- Added Socket Affix to Throwing Weapons
+- Added Full Rejuvs at Alkor
+- Eth Repair Recipe is Cheaper
+- Charsi's Malus + Quiver = Replenish Quantity
+- All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder